All Products

 Description

-Only when the INSERT statement is executed within an SPL program, you can specify the RETURNING BULK COLLECT INTO collection [, ...] clause.
-If you specify multiple collection as the object of the BULK COLLECT INTO clause, each collection must consist of a single scalar field.
-Each collection cannot be a record.
-For each inserted row, the evaluated value return_expression is an element in collection that starts from the first element.
-Existing rows in collection are deleted.
-If the result set is empty, collection is also empty.
+For BULK COLLECT INTO with multiple collections: each collection must consist of a single scalar field, not a record type.
+For each inserted row, the evaluated return_expression populates an element in the collection starting from the first element.
+Existing elements in the collection are deleted before population.
+If the result set is empty, the collection is also empty.

 Parameters